 Figure 1.
 A visual representation of the automated data pipeline architecture.
 The pipeline initially retrieves the data and sends some data for processing.
 Once processing is done, all data is fed into an evapotranspiration (ET) algorithm to create ET outputs.
 The outputs will be hosted on a web server.

 Figure 2.
-Taking a granule of swath MODIS (MOD05_L2 Water Vapor Infrared) data (top) and regridding onto a sinusoidal projection (bottom).
+Taking a granule of swath MODIS (MOD05_L2 Water Vapor Infrared) data (top) and re-gridding onto a sinusoidal projection (bottom).

 V. Conclusions